 - Lifelike action

-- Can be used as a single lure, or with a trailer lure
+- It can be used as a single lure, or with a trailer lure

 - Durability issues (tail can be easily bitten off)